 Family Medicine faculty is assigned to designated students to assist with their educational training and development.
 The faculty advisor will meet with their student twice during the four weeks while in Morgantown.
 A discussion of the clerkship expectations will be reviewed at those sessions as well as the student’s performance while on the rotation.

 Each student will select a Family Medicine related topic to present to their classmates and advisors sharing update treatments and medical findings.
-This fifteen-minute power point presentation will be scheduled when in Morgantown on a Tuesday or Thursday during the noon hour.
+This fifteen-minute power point presentation will be scheduled when in Morgantown on during the noon hour.

-Students will see patients in our clinic, complete seven days on the inpatient service at Ruby Memorial Hospital and see patients at the Monongalia County Health Department.
-Students are assigned four nights of call with our residents during the four weeks.
+Students will see patients in our clinic, complete seven days on the inpatient service at Ruby Memorial Hospital.
+Students are assigned three nights of call with our residents during the four weeks.
 Weekends and holidays are not excluded from call.

 Developed in 2004, the WVU Department of Family Medicine Rural Scholars Program offers qualified students a unique opportunity to experience Family Medicine from a new and personalized perspective.
 The program goal is to identify students early in the medical school curriculum who are committed to a continuum of training that will enhance their ability to practice Family Medicine in rural West Virginia.
 Selection of scholars occurs in the third year of medical school and allows for a more intensive Family Medicine experience in the fourth year.
 Following graduation from WVU School of Medicine, scholars matriculate directly into the Family Medicine Residency Program at WVU Morgantown where they pursue an enhanced three-year curriculum.